Dr. Evil: In television

 Myers later revived the Dr. Evil character for a brief appearance on the December 20, 2014 episode of Saturday Night Live, a show on which Myers had previously had a regular role.
 During the sketch, Dr. Evil lampooned North Korea and Sony Pictures on their spat over The Interview.
 Myers once again revived the character for a brief appearance on a 2018 episode of The Tonight Show Starring Jimmy Fallon in a sketch where Dr. Evil has been fired from President Trump's cabinet, and again on Election Day to announce his run for Congress.

 Myers subsequently played Dr. Evil in a Super Bowl LVI commercial for General Motors.
 Seth Green, Rob Lowe, and Mindy Sterling also reprised their roles as Scott Evil, Number Two, and Frau Farbissina.
 In the commercial, Dr. Evil along with his henchmen take over General Motors, but his henchmen tell him that climate change is the biggest threat of the planet, making Dr. Evil the second threat on the planet.
 So, Evil decides he and his henchmen will save the planet, with the lineup of the company's electric vehicles.
 Scott Evil also informs his father he has a grandson named Kyle (but Dr. Evil names him Baby Me).

+Myers once again revived the character in a 2026 Verizon Wireless commercial, with Seth Green, Rob Lowe, and Mindy Sterling returning to their roles as Scott Evil, Number Two, and Frau Farbissina.